Frequently Asked Questions About Loans

 What is a good credit score to start with, and how is it calculated?

 Most FICO scores are calculated using five factors: payment history (35%), amounts owed (30%), length of credit history (15%), credit mix (10%), and new credit inquiries (10%).
-Payment history carries the most weight, which means consistently paying on time is the single most effective thing you can do to build or protect your score.
-If you are starting from scratch, a secured credit card or a credit-builder loan can help you establish a track record.
+Payment history carries the most weight, which means consistently paying on time is the single most effective thing you can do to build or protect your rating.
+If you are starting from scratch, a secured credit card or a credit‑builder loan can help you establish a track record.

 Are there any hidden fees with a loan?

-Reputable lenders are upfront about their fees.
+Reputable providers are upfront about their fees.
 The common ones to look for: an origination fee for processing the loan, a late payment fee if you miss a due date, and sometimes a prepayment penalty if you pay off early.
 Do not rely on the summary sheet.
 Read the full loan agreement before you sign.
-The summary tells you what the lender wants to highlight.
+The summary tells you what the company wants to highlight.
 The agreement tells you everything.

 What is an origination fee?